The Endo Playbook: Bella Valentini Shares Her Advice

 • Loose fitting period undies (shoutout to Scarlet!) or pads, as it’s common to have some bleeding after surgery.

-• Comfort items like a teddy, sleep mask or blanket for comfort.
-And a hot water bottle, heat pack anything that helps reduce discomfort.
+• Comfort items like a teddy, sleep mask, or blanket.
+Also, a hot water bottle or heat pack—anything that helps reduce discomfort.

 Online Resources:

-• Australian Government Department of Health and Aged Care website for locations of all current national Endometriosis and pelvic pain clinics.
+• Visit the Australian Government Department of Health and Aged Care website for the locations of all current national Endometriosis and pelvic pain clinics.

-• Qendo provides support to support to those affected by endometriosis, adenomyosis, PCOS and infertility with a free mobile app, mentor program, workplace support program and face-to-face support groups and workshops.
+• Qendo provides support to those affected by endometriosis, adenomyosis, PCOS, and infertility with a free mobile app, mentor program, workplace support program, face-to-face support groups, and workshops.

 Facebook Groups: